Level Access

 But even if you’re committed to inclusive user experiences and maintaining compliance with the Americans with Disability Act (ADA) or other legislation, it can sometimes be difficult to understand how to make good on that commitment, or which digital accessibility strategies are best for your organization.

-In a recent webinar, our CEO and Founder Tim Springer unpacked this year’s State of Digital Accessibility survey data, adding analysis based on more than two decades as a leader in digital accessibility.
-In this blog, we’ll share his recommendations, complemented with data from our report, for how organizations can expand and improve digital accessibility and compliance in 2024, no matter what stage they’re at in their journey.
+In this blog, we’ll provide actionable guidance, complemented with data from our report, for how organizations can increase accessibility and achieve compliance in 2025, no matter what stage they’re at in their journey.

 Shift your focus to usability